-Voting by mail may be the only method for securities held in the name of a corporation or securities being voted on behalf of another individual.
+Voting by mail may be the only method for securities held in the name of a corporation or securities keing voted on behalf of another individual.

-Voting by mail or by Internet are the only methods by which a holder may appoint a person as proxyholder other than the proxies named on the reverse of this form of proxy.
+Voting by mail or by Internet, are the only methods by which a holder may appoint a person as proxyholder other than the Management nominees named on the reverse of this proxy.
 Instead of mailing this proxy, you may choose one of the two voting methods outlined above to vote this proxy.